 Change of name and gender is not legally allowed in India.
-Gender reassignment surgery is not permitted in India except the state of Tamil Nadu.
-The Tamil Nadu State Government has come up with a few supportive polices to protect the rights of the transgender community.
+Gender reassignment surgery is not permitted in India except in the state of Tamil Nadu.
+The Tamil Nadu State Government has come up with a few supportive polices to protect the rights of transgender community.
 They created a third gender category in the election and also issued ration cards and reimbursement benefits for gender reassignment surgery.
 These policies could be easily implemented at the national level.
-So, the political will of the national government is the key to protect transgender rights.
+So, it can be seen already that the political will of the national government is the key to protect transgender rights.